Did you have any side effects with this medicine?

 Complicated Urinary Tract Infection and Pyelonephritis

-Geriatric patients are at increased risk for developing severe tendon disorders including tendon rupture when being treated with a fluoroquinolone such as ciprofloxacin.
+Geriatric patients are at increased risk for developing severe tendon disorders including tendon rupture when being treated with a fluoroquinolone such as Ciprofloxacin Injection, USP.
 This risk is further increased in patients receiving concomitant corticosteroid therapy.
-Tendinitis or tendon rupture can involve the Achilles, hand, shoulder, or other tendon sites and can occur during or after completion of therapy; cases occurring up to several months after fluoroquinolone treatment have been reported.
-Caution should be used when prescribing ciprofloxacin to elderly patients especially those on corticosteroids.
-Patients should be informed of this potential side effect and advised to discontinue ciprofloxacin and contact their healthcare provider if any symptoms of tendinitis or tendon rupture occur.
+Tendinitis or tendon rupture can involves the Achilles, hand, shoulder, or other tendon sites and can occur during or after completion of therapy; cases occurring up to several months after fluoroquinolone treatment have been reported.
+Caution should be used when prescribing Ciprofloxacin Injection, USP to elderly patients especially those on corticosteroids.
+Patients should be informed of this potential side effect and advised to discontinue Ciprofloxacin Injection, USP and contact their healthcare provider if any symptoms of tendinitis or tendon rupture occur.